Leeds 1-1 Man Utd: Matheus Cunha cancels out Brenden Aaronson strike but Ruben Amorim's side held again

 Manchester United showed some improvement from the Wolves draw, after which they were booed off at Old Trafford, but the result leaves them with one win from their last five Premier League games.

-For Leeds, it is another step towards safety, a seventh game without defeat which puts them eight points clear of the relegation zone.
+For Leeds, impressive again having drawn with Liverpool on New Year's Day, it is another step towards safety, a seventh game without loss which puts them eight points clear of the drop zone.

 Farke: Another valuable point